SalomePlatform/.github/profile/README.md

 - Fork the *shaper* repository from  your personal GitHub account.
 Learn how to fork [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 - Clone this forked repository to your local machine.
 Find instructions on how to clone a repository [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
-- Switch to the *develop* branch using the command `git checkout -b develop`
 - Make the necessary modifications to the source code files.
 - After completing the changes (we highly recommend testing them locally),  [add -> commit -> push](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository) the changes to your forked *shaper* repository.
 - Visit the *shaper* repository on [SalomePlatform](https://github.com/SalomePlatform) GitHub page and create a pull-request.
 Learn how to create a pull request [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).